BarrettFrost/Smart_menu-project/readme.md

 #### *Sprint 1: M5 (Feb)*

 Based on the feedback to our demo, we replaced our scanner feature with a simple menu browser in the app, which still achieved our desired end goal.
 The lesson that we took in making this decision was that users preferred the most intuitive approach over technical sophistication.
 Case in point, we had initially rejected the menu solution because of a known limitation, namely that by not pushing users to record the meal right then and there, they might forget to record it later.
-However, our experiences in testing showed that this was preferable as with a more finicky solution, users might just not bother to use the service entirely.
+However, our experiences in testing showed that this was preferable as with a more finicky solution, users might be too inconvenienced and just not bother to use the service entirely.

 Next, we aimed to build the M5 application during this sprint.
 This was a continuation of our ideation step (we were simply building our paper prototype).
 Because we had tested the device in paper form, building the application went smoothly.
 Once completed, we critiqued the build to plan for further improvements.
 Not all our ideas would be completed by the end of the project.
 For instance, we would have liked to build a 'help' or 'tutorial' tool, but could not find an elegant way to implement it considering the M5's limitations, namely the small screen size and limited buttons (discussed in evaluation).